The Max M. Fisher Resource Center

 Photographs of Max Fisher and Louis Pincus, the architects of the reconstitution of the Jewish Agency, in Israel in 1964.

-Max with his daughter Mary at the American Jewish Committee's National Distinguished Leadership Award ceremony.
+Max and his wife Marjorie at the National Distinguished Leadership Award festivities.